Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Privacy and Security Analysis

 \fakeparagraph{Data Serialization.} Data chunks are encrypted, integrity protected, and authenticated.
-Any data chunk manipulations are detectable with the digital signature and authenticated encryption.
+Any data chunk manipulations are detectable via the digital signature and authenticated encryption.
+Note that while a property of AES-GCM can be exploited to find collisions within ciphertexts that decrypt to different valid plaintexts~\cite{dodis2018fast}, the per chunk signature in \oursystem protects us from such an attack.
 The optional data immutability is based on the security and immutability of blockchain.
 The secure channel (i.e., TLS) for storing and fetching data prevents replay attacks, in addition to ensuring an authenticated and confidential channel.
-An adversary with access to disclosed encryption keys cannot alter old data, as it requires access to the signing private key (in case additional immutability is not enabled).
+An adversary with access to disclosed encryption keys cannot alter old data, as it requires access to the signing private key.